dpatel2121/dpatel2121/README.md

 - 👋 Hi, I’m Deep Patel
-- 👀 I’m interested in all things technology and fashion.
+- 👀 I’m interested in all things technology and data.
 I am also learning to be a home chef.
-- 🌱 I’m currently learning to master SQL and Google Analytics.
+- 🌱 I’m currently learning to master SQL and Website Designing.
 - 💞️ I’m looking to collaborate on entrepreneur ideas and work together on building a dynamic business processes for various business in need.
 - 📫 You can reach me on LinkedIn - https://www.linkedin.com/in/deeppatel2121/